-Chapter Four: Fire in the Earth
+chapter four Fire in the Earth

 This chapter marks a significant turning point in the quest to destroy the Dagger of Spiragos.
-As such, the GM is encouraged to tap into the PC's fears whenever possible.
+As such, the GM is encouraged to tap into the PCs' fears whenever possible.

 To heighten the tension, the GM should describe how the Dagger of Spiragos seems to resist being brought near (or into) the thulkan's lair, possibly applying appropriate modifiers to skill checks and saving throws.
 The PC carrying the relic might suffer from a moment of paralysis or sickening nausea.
-Characters who make a successful DC 10 Intelligence (Arcana) check understand that the dagger is trying to save itself, but its effects can be offset temporarily with prayer, holy symbols, or spells such as bless or protection from evil and good, at the GM's discretion.
+Characters who make a successful DC 10 Knowledge (arcana) check understand that the dagger is trying to save itself, but these effects might be offset temporarily with prayer, holy relics, or healing spells at the GM's discretion.